 No Time For Yourself

 When you are always doing for others you have no time to make yourself a priority.
 Self-care is extremely important for your mental, emotional, and physical well-being.
-It’s even important for our families because you can’t pour from an empty cup, right?
-If we want to prioritize self-care, we must learn to stop people pleasing.
+It’s important for our families because you can’t pour from an empty cup, right?
+If we want to prioritize self-care, we must learn to stop people-pleasing.

 People Take Advantage Of You

-There are many other downsides and reasons to stop being a people pleaser.
+There are many other downsides and reasons to stop being a people-pleaser.
 So how do you stop?
-Here are 7 strategies to stop people pleasing.
+Here are some important strategies to stop people-pleasing.

 1 – Give Yourself Time To Decide

 People-pleasers often struggle with saying “no” and readily agree to requests without proper consideration.
 This often results in regret.
 To avoid this, try giving yourself time to think by saying “let me get back to you” instead of immediately giving in.
 This allows you to weigh the request and make an informed decision, rather than committing to something you don’t want to do impulsively.